 - Verify that the newspaper you’d like to see digitized exists on microfilm.
 Email us (email@example.com) if you’re not sure.

-Nominations will be taken through the end of 2018.
-However, don’t wait!
+Nominations will be taken on an ongoing basis, however don’t wait!
 We typically get many more requests than we can accommodate.
-Please contact us at firstname.lastname@example.org or 919-962-4836 with any questions.
+Please contact us at firstname.lastname@example.org with questions.
 We’re looking forward to hearing from you.

 Criteria for Selecting Newspapers to Digitize from Microfilm